-ASUN remains open for academic classes and all other services during inclement weather except in extreme circumstances determined solely by the Chancellor of the university.
-Regional and local news media will publicize the closing.
+ASU-Newport remains open for academic classes and all other services during inclement weather except in extreme circumstances determined solely by the Chancellor of the college.
+Regional and local news media will publicize the closing or you can go to our website at www.asun.edu and click on ASUN weather.
 Students are encouraged to use good judgment in deciding whether to drive to campus during inclement weather.
 In those cases where the decision is made not to travel to campus under this policy, it is the responsibility of the student to immediately contact each of his/her instructors upon return to explain the circumstances and to determine the need to complete any missed assignments.